 “Not until tomorrow, buddy.”
 Charlie was either unaware of the ribbon-sliding loophole or being paranoid.

 “Here, let’s all get a picture in front of the tree.”
 Jo set a tripod up at the front arch, setting the timer just long enough for her to whisk Jasper onto her lap and snuggle up to her husband.
 This was going on the e-cards.

 From his omniscient post, Father Winter watched Jasper wake his parents up just shy of 3 in the morning to inform them it was Winterfest Eve.
 Or the day before, if you’d prefer having Eve apply only after sundown.
 Winterfest minus one.
 Again, his excitement about Winterfest dwarfed his ability to inform other Sims of this verbally, so he was stuck at the basal level of screaming and waving his limbs.

-Jo sat down to pen what Charlie’s sister’s acquaintance would later refer to when he asked about ‘that bougie shit on the fridge.’
+Jo sat down to pen what Charlie’s sister’s acquaintance would later refer to as ‘that bougie shit on the fridge.’
 (It was a testament to sibling love that she had it up there at all.)
-The finished product, paired with a matching-sweaters type photo and copied 22 times, was snail-mailed out to everyone Jo thought could use the holiday cheer.
-There were 23 prints of the photo as well; a one-to-one thing, you get it.
+The finished product, paired with a matching-sweaters-type photo and copied 22 times, was snail-mailed out to everyone Jo thought could use the holiday cheer.
+There were 23 prints of the photo as well—a one-to-one thing, you get it.
 Her letter read:

 How lucky we are as a family this Winterfest season!
 Yesterday Jasper and I set up the holiday decorations, and it ended up all being so much that we had to clear out almost the entire living room.
 Charlie came home and he didn’t know what to do!
 We were laughing so hard!